 This makes Leanpub a better store for all our authors, which hopefully results in more sales for you.
 Our readers feel comfortable buying on Leanpub, and we have tons of repeat customers.

 In terms of risk to you: We've been selling books and paying royalties since 2010.
-We've paid almost $5M in royalties.
+We've paid over $8M in royalties.
 We're not going anywhere.